Stocks Continue A Winning Streak; Dow Industrials Now Over 25,000

 The Dow finished the day at 25,075, a gain of 0.61 percent.
 Both the Nasdaq composite index and the Standard and Poor's 500 index also finished at record highs.

 Last year turned out to be the best for the market since 2013, with the Dow climbing more than 25 percent.
-It rose 4,000 points over the last four months.
+It rose 4,000 points over the last 10 months.

 "It was the first year in history where you saw every single month up," said Liz Ann Sonders, chief investment strategist at Charles Schwab.